Skip to main content ↓

 4. Choose an email provider that can seamlessly integrate with your tech stack

 Your email strategy shouldn’t operate in a silo.
-It should work hand-in-hand with your CRM, ecommerce platform, and customer data.
+It should work hand-in-hand with your customer relationship management platform (CRM), ecommerce platform, and customer data.

 Look for providers who understand how to connect email with your broader marketing stack and can integrate seamlessly with your CRM or custom tech stack.